dailybruin/the-stack/_posts/2021-04-25-covid-grade-inflation.md

 </div>

+Over the past year and a half, there were significantly more courses that had an increase in class average during online learning than courses that had a decrease in class average.

-Over the course of the pandemic, there has been significantly more increases in average class grades than decreases.
-Of the 727 classes taught by the same professor in summer 2019 and summer 2020, 87% had class averages increase, 3% experienced no change, and 10% saw class averages fall during the pandemic.
-Of the 922 classes taught by the same professor in fall 2019 and fall 2020, 70% had class averages increase, 10% experienced no change, and 20% saw class averages fall during the pandemic.
+Of the 727 classes taught by the same professor in summer 2019 and summer 2020, 87% had an increase in the average class grade, 3% had no change, and 10% saw the average class grade fall during the pandemic.
+Of the 922 classes taught by the same professor in fall 2019 and fall 2020, 70% had an increase in the average class grade, 10% experienced no change, and 20% saw the average class grade fall during the pandemic.

+Classes that exhibited the greatest changes in grade distribution between online and in-person learning include lower division courses, upper division courses, and graduate level courses.

-Of the 20 classes that experienced the greatest grade average increase between summer 2019, which was in-person, and summer 2020, which was online, 40% were lower division courses and 55% were upper division courses, and 5% were graduate level courses.
+Of the 20 classes that experienced the greatest grade average increase between summer 2019, which was in-person, and summer 2020, which was online, 40% were lower division courses, 55% were upper division courses, and 5% were graduate level courses.
 In this same period, of the 20 classes that saw the greatest decrease in grade average, 25% were lower division courses, 60% were upper division courses, and 15% were graduate level courses.

 Of the 20 classes that experienced the greatest grade average increase between fall 2019 and fall 2020, 40% were lower division courses and 60% were upper division courses.
 In this same period, of the 20 classes that saw the greatest decrease in grade average, 15% were lower division courses, 45% were upper division courses, and 40% were graduate level courses.

 Some professors found that communicating with students was more important for student learning in the remote environment.

 “If somebody told us that they were having a hard time, we accepted that in every case as a reasonable excuse and didn't push for any documentation.”
-(CQ18) said Dr. Kathlyn (Kara) Cooney, professor of Egyptian Art and Architecture and Chair of the Department of Near Eastern Languages and Cultures at UCLA (CQ16).
-“We gave more second chances, we gave a lot more third chances too.
-So, you know, you just have to be a little more lenient and less strict with some of the rules that you make.”(CQ 17)
+(CQ8) said Dr. Kathlyn (Kara) Cooney, Egyptian Art and Architecture professor and Chair of the Department of Near Eastern Languages and Cultures at UCLA (CQ9).
+“We gave more second chances, we gave a lot more third chances too.”(CQ 10)

 ### Effect of Grade Changes on Honors Eligibility

 The increase in grade averages during the pandemic has affected eligibility for honor societies and Latin Honors.

 Some honor societies with a minimum GPA requirement to join have seen an increase in inductees.

-Morgan Yun, president of honor society Alpha Lambda Delta Phi Eta Sigma said that the number of inductees more than doubled in the 2020-2021 school year and hypothesized that this could also be due to more students searching for a community on campus.
+Morgan Yun (CQ11), president of honor society Alpha Lambda Delta and Phi Eta Sigma (CQ12), said that the number of inductees more than doubled in the 2020-2021 school year and hypothesized that this could be due to more students searching for a community on campus.

 The UCLA chapter of Tau Beta Pi, a national engineering honor society, uses GPA percentiles instead to determine eligibility.
-According to co-vice president Katherine Wu, the GPA cutoffs have risen over the last year.
+Co-vice president Katie Wu (CQ13) said the GPA cutoffs have risen over the last year (CQ14).

-For Latin Honors, which also uses cutoffs, 22 out of 24 (91.67%) GPA requirements across UCLA’s 8 colleges increased from the 2020-2021 Academic year to the 2021-2022 Academic Year.
-(CQ30)
+For Latin Honors, which also uses cutoffs, 21 out of 24 (88%) GPA requirements across UCLA’s 8 colleges increased from the 2020-2021 academic year to the 2021-2022 academic year.
+(CQ15)

 ### Changes in Grading Basis (Pass/No Pass vs. Letter Grade)

-In spring 2020, the Academic Senate extended the deadline to change the grading basis of a course from Friday of week 2 to Friday of week 9 and removed the fee for an approved grade change petition.
-The Academic Senate allowed students to Pass/No Pass multiple courses during Spring 2020 and Summer 2020 (CQ 28) and allowed UCLA departments to count pass/no pass courses towards major and minor requirements.
-While many departments implemented this policy, such as the psychology department, some departments like the math department did not allow pass/no pass options for any major or minor-required classes (CQ 6).
+In spring 2020, the Academic Senate extended the deadline to change the grading basis of a course from Friday of week 6 to Friday of week 10.
+For fall 2021 through summer 2021, UCLA allowed students to change the grading basis of a course without fee or petition through the second to last week of a course (CQ1).
+The Academic Senate allowed students to Pass/No Pass multiple courses during Spring 2020 and Summer 2020 (CQ 1) and allowed UCLA departments to count pass/no pass courses towards major and minor requirements.

+While many departments implemented this policy, such as the psychology department (CQ16), some departments like the math department did not allow pass/no pass options for any major or minor-required classes (CQ 17).

 <section id="pie-charts">
   <div><canvas id="before-covid-pie-chart" width="400" height="300"></canvas></div>